 Some of the damages (the money to which they are entitled for their slip and fall accident) are very easy to add up.
 These include medical bills, lost income and if there are serious injuries, ongoing care and/or physical therapy.

 Subjective losses, such as pain and suffering are much harder to assign a dollar amount to.
-If the plaintiff’s attorney can show that their client suffered permanent injuries due to their injuries, they will request a higher settlement amount.
+If the slip and fall lawyer can show that their client suffered permanent injuries due to their injuries, they will request a higher settlement amount.